We are passionate about our wonderful Peak District and love sharing our special place with everyone.

 Hoe Grange Farm is a traditional 250-acre grassland farm near Ashbourne, Matlock and Bakewell, on the edge of the southern Peak District where David grew up milking cows.

-In 2005 with milk prices plummeting we made the decision to open up the farm to self-catering, holiday guests to supplement the farm income.
+In 2005, with milk prices plummeting, we made the decision to open up the farm to self-catering holiday guests to supplement the farm income.

-Seven years ago we hand reared four orphan lambs from a neighbouring farm.
+Ten years ago we hand reared four orphan lambs from a neighbouring farm.
 These four have multiplied into a small flock of 45 ewes who we lamb in April to produce top quality Peak District lamb.
 We also rent some fields to a neighbour who grazes his dairy young stock and makes silage for winter feed.

 There are lots of things to explore on and around our farm.
 The Peak District is a treasure trove of flora and fauna and at certain times of year you can see rare plants such as orchids and cowslips.